List of Star Wars species (F–J): Jawa

 The Jawas are a pygmy rodent-like race inhabiting the desert planet of Tatooine.
 They are usually 1–1.5 m tall.
 They work as scavengers and tinkerers, picking up discarded or broken machinery and fixing it up to resell as well as stealing anything that catches their eye.
 Jawas are usually peaceful unlike Tusken Raiders, but may sometimes use ion blasters or other weapons to defend themselves.
 They are entirely covered in tan cloaks, with their faces hidden in hoods and only their glowing yellow or red eyes visible.

 For transport in the desert world, they use long-abandoned mining Sandcrawlers.
 These lumbering giants can house a family unit as well as store cargo that they have collected on their journeys.
 Jawas belong to clans.
 Half of the clan works in the Sandcrawler, while the other half lives in desert fortresses made from wrecked spaceships for protection against Tusken Raiders and krayt dragons.
 They also serve as a home for the rest of the Jawa clan which stores the wealth gathered by the other family unit in the Sandcrawler.
 Jawas have a reputation with Tatooine locals for being swindlers and thieves.

 Jawas appear briefly in Star Wars: Episode I – The Phantom Menace during the Boonta Eve Classic Podrace, and in Episode II – Attack of the Clones, giving directions to Anakin Skywalker.
 They also appear in Star Wars: A New Hope when they picked up C-3PO and R2-D2 and sold them to Owen Lars and Luke Skywalker, as well as multiple Jawas appearing among the riffraff in Jabba the Hutt's palace in Star Wars: Return of the Jedi.
+In A New Hope, the Jawas were portrayed by Jack Purvis (Chief Jawa), Mahjoub Zibotics, Mike Edmonds, Rusty Goffe, Penny McCarthy, and 12 children including producer Gary Kurtz' daughters Tiffany and Melissa Kurtz and stunt co-ordinator Peter Diamond's sons Frazer and Warwick Diamond (Dathcha and Ashkabadna), and voiced by Ben Burtt and Rick Victor.
 Two Jawas and a Sandcrawler are seen at the end of The Rise of Skywalker.
 Jawas also appear on the planet Arvala-7 in "Chapter 2: The Child", the second episode of the television series The Mandalorian, in which they are depicted with red eyes (recalling Ralph McQuarrie's concept art).
+Although their faces are never seen by viewers, they are described in The Mandalorian as being "very furry".
 Though Jawas are based upon Tatooine, some Jawas have left the planet and built up their civilizations elsewhere, such as the tribe on Arvala-7.
 Because Jawas enjoy scavenging, they tend to build their Sandcrawlers and engage in the same activities on other planets as they do on Tatooine.

 Specialists studying the past of the Sand People of the Tusken Raiders also used the term Ghorfa to denote an earlier sedentary phase of their culture, and, lastly Kumumgah, for the earliest stratum of sentient civilization on the planet, believed by some to represent a common ancestry shared by the Tuskens and the Jawas.